-Table 1a shows the performance of the CAI and the codon usage with the original parameters in terms of the Pearson and rank correlation with the expression data.
-Here, the CAI parameters were taken from the original publication by Sharp et al. (1), which stem from 24 highly expressed genes.
+Table 1 shows the performance of the CAI and the codon usage with the original parameters in terms of the Pearson and rank correlation with the expression data.
+Here, the CAI parameters were taken from the original publication by Sharp and Li (1), which stem from 24 highly expressed genes.
 The situation is a little bit more complicated for the codon usage, in that previously the codon usage had not been explicitly used for the prediction of expression levels in yeast, but only in prokaryotes.
 However, to come up with a set of 'original' parameters, we computed them from the set of 128 ribosomal genes, following the recommendation of Karlin et al. who showed that, in yeast, ribosomal proteins exhibit the largest codon bias amongst all gene classes (4).

-Table 1b generalizes the example shown in figure 1 by listing all possible evaluation and parameterization populations for both the CAI and the codon usage.
-Note that the parameters of the CAI and the codon usage are in each case dependent on the parameterization population and the expression level threshold T. (The threshold T defines the number of ORFs with expression levels greater than T).
-The table shows the maximum Pearson and rank correlations that can be achieved by varying T, the increase of the correlation compared with the original models (" Δ correlation"), and the size of the parameterization set at the maximum (rank) correlation, measured in number of ORFs.
+Table 2 generalizes the example shown in Figure 1 by listing all possible evaluation and parameterization populations for both the CAI and the codon usage.
+Note that the parameters of the CAI and the codon usage are in each case dependent on the parameterization population and the expression level threshold T. (The threshold T defines the number of ORFs with expression levels greater than T.) The table shows the maximum Pearson and rank correlations that can be